Who Is Pope Francis?

 Normally greeted by adoring crowds, Pope Francis faced hostility ahead of his three-day trip to Chile in January 2018, stemming from lingering anger over his appointment of a bishop accused of covering up sexual abuse by another priest.
 At least five churches were attacked in the days leading up to his visit, with vandals leaving a threatening message directed at the Pope in one case.

 Upon his arrival, Pope Francis delivered a speech in which he asked for forgiveness for the pain caused by some ministers of the church and promised to do his best to make sure such abuse never happened again.
 However, he subsequently angered sexual abuse victims by claiming he had yet to learn of any "proof" of an alleged cover-up by the bishop in question.

 Shortly after the Pope returned to Rome in late January, the Vatican announced that it was dispatching Archbishop Charles Scicluna—the church's "Eliot Ness" of sex abuse investigations—to Chile to look into the issue and "hear those who have expressed the desire to provide elements in their possession."

-The archbishop's investigation, which included interviews with dozens of witnesses and produced a 2,300-page report, had a powerful effect on the pontiff.
-In a letter released by the Vatican in April, Pope Francis acknowledged "serious mistakes" in his handling of the matter, saying he felt "pain and shame" for the "crucified lives" of victims.
-Additionally, he summoned Chilean bishops to Rome for emergency discussions, and reportedly invited abuse survivors to meet with him as well.
+The archbishop's investigation, which included interviews with dozens of witnesses and produced a 2,300-page report, had a powerful effect on Pope Francis.
+In April, the Vatican announced that Chilean bishops were being summoned to Rome for emergency discussions, and released a letter in which the Pope acknowledged "serious mistakes" in his handling of the matter, saying he felt "pain and shame" for the "crucified lives" of victims.

 Pope as Environmental Activist